Home / Metros / Champaign

 What the Numbers Mean for Champaign

 Translated into dollars, a nationally-benchmarked $100,000 salary carries the purchasing power of $107,870 inside Champaign, while a household needs roughly $92,704 here to match a $100K lifestyle elsewhere.
-Rents carry the biggest swing in the BEA formula and are indexed at 71.6 — 28.4% below the national average — so anyone weighing a move or a remote-work arbitrage should treat the housing line as the single largest variable in the equation.
+Rents carry the biggest swing in the BEA formula and are indexed at 71.6 - 28.4% below the national average, so anyone weighing a move or a remote-work arbitrage should treat the housing line as the single largest variable in the equation.

 Looking at the 2008-2024 trajectory, Champaign's overall index has fallen by 3.5 points, improving relative affordability.
 For the 2024 data year, goods are indexed at 93.6 and services at 90.5, meaning everyday spending in Champaign is governed more by the services and rent mix than by retail goods prices.
 Readers comparing multiple destinations should always pair the RPP headline with local wage data and housing costs before drawing relocation conclusions.

-Champaign category breakdown
+Champaign cost breakdown

 Price Index Summary